on July 16, 2021 (last modified on January 21, 2022) • 20 minute read

 Daniel Foley of Daniel Foley SEO recommends setting a strict time limit as meetings sometimes tend to turn into a never-ending chat.

 “Your employees’ time is valuable, so keep the meeting to one hour or less if possible.
 And, even if the agenda item isn’t finished, end the meeting on time.
 When you set firm time limitations for meetings, employees can better arrange their workday around them, knowing that they will be released on time.
 Additionally, meeting planners will be forced to limit their agendas to only the most important themes.” says Foley.
+Easily track the length of time spent attending meetings using this employee time tracking dashboard.

 Best Tool’s Adam Harris tries to create a clear agenda for his meetings and distribute it in advance so everyone knows what they’re in for.